 There are many contributing factors that might put someone at greater risk of incarceration.

 Homelessness, mental health issues, poverty, racism, substance use disorders, criminogenic risk factors, and adverse childhood experiences (ACEs) are known to increase the likelihood of future violence, victimization, and perpetration.

 Numerous local agencies outside of the criminal legal system work to prevent and to mitigate these kinds of risk factors.
-These include early childhood educators, social service providers, the Child and Family Well-Being Task Force, and Healthy Whatcom, which has developed a 2022-2026 Community Health Improvement Plan.5 The Healthy Children's Fund, approved by voters in 2022, also provides funding and guidance for how to reduce risk factors, especially for young children ages 0 to 5 and their families.
+These include early childhood educators, social service providers, the Child and Family Well-Being Task Force, and Healthy Whatcom, which has developed a 2022-2026 Community Health Improvement Plan.
+The Healthy Children's Fund, approved by voters in 2022, also provides funding and guidance for how to reduce risk factors, especially for young children ages 0 to 5 and their families.

 The SAC recognizes and acknowledges that crime is an issue of concern to many Whatcom County residents.
-In the same way that this Needs Assessment does not make recommendations related to the root causes that place people at greater risk of incarceration, it does not directly This Needs Assessment does not provide an assessment of costs or a cost-benefit analysis associated with improved services or facilities.
+In the same way that this Needs Assessment does not make recommendations related to the root causes that place people at greater risk of incarceration, it does not directly

+This Needs Assessment does not provide an assessment of costs or a cost-benefit analysis associated with improved services or facilities.
 It is limited to identifying needs and developing recommendations to address those needs.
 The SAC lacks the expertise to fully evaluate such costs.

-This Needs Assessment focuses on interventions immediately prior to, during, and after the incarceration of adults, rather than cataloging all community prevention needs and activities or broader public health outcomes.
+This Needs Assessment focuses on interventions immediately prior to, during, and after the incarceration of adults, rather than cataloging all community prevention needs and activities or broader public health outcomes address policing practices or speak to community perceptions about or experiences of crime in Whatcom County.